 What excites me with Logic Apps is that Microsoft have viewed the cost model in a different way.
 While it is possible to spend a lot of money on some premium features it is also possible to create complex integration solutions that have zero up front cost and a running cost of less than a cup of coffee.
 This mindset that integration is a commodity not a premium service can be put forward by Microsoft because they have a wide cloud platform and offering low cost integration will increase the compute usage by customers across their cloud platform.
 Other than the big cloud players such as AWS and Google its much harder for them to think of integration in this way because the vendor doesn’t have the other cloud features to offer.
 Likewise AWS and Google who do have the platform play don’t have any integration heritage so this puts

 Outside of the integration companies, small business has looked at products like Zapier and IFTTT for a few years but these products can only go so far in terms of complexity of processes you want to implement.
+If however, you want to look for a Zapier alternative, consider something like PieSync.

 Microsoft in a unique position where they have an integration offering with something for the biggest enterprise right down the scale to something for a one man band.

 In Microsoft world if you’re a small company the likelihood is your using Office 365, there are some great features available on that platform and for my own small business ive been an Office 365 user for years.
 One example of how I use it is for my accounts and business finance.
 While I use it a lot, I do have one legacy solution in place from my pre-office 365 days.
 I had a Microsoft Access database which I wrote a small console app which would load transactions from the CSV files from my bank into it so I could process them and keep my accounts up to date.
 Ive hated this access solution for years but it did the job.
+Investing and business finance can be complicated but if you do some research and choose the right sites to gather information from such as womensbusinessdaily.com, you will be able to educate yourself on things such as Term Deposit Accounts and use the information to put into practice and be a better business woman!

 I have decided that now is a good opportunity to migrate this to Office 365 along with the rest of my accounts and finance info and this will let me get rid the console app.